drbean/curriculum/intercultural/slides.md

 # On return

-You join the committee and award your remaining 'beans' (not the beans you got from the committee) to following students.
+You join the committee and award your remaining 'beans' (NOT the beans you got from the committee) to following students.

+* Keep the beans you were AWARDED separate.
+Don't lose them.
+They are your grade.

 # Committee questions